Qualifying work experience (QWE)

 Where agreement cannot be reached as to whether work being undertaken, or previously undertaken, meets the requirements for QWE, the matter should be directed to the SRA.

-The SRA has the power to decide on the matter but will only become involved if it is satisfied that all other avenues have been explored, such as seeking confirmation from a different solicitor within the business or seeking a third-party confirmation, if possible.
+The SRA has made it clear that it will only become involved if it's satisfied that all other avenues have been explored, such as seeking confirmation from a different solicitor within the business or seeking a third-party confirmation, if possible.

 The purpose of QWE is to give candidates the opportunity to: